ducks/ducks.github.io/posts/auto-testing-and-coverage-in-node-with-mocha-istanbul-travis-coveralls-yarn.md

 That&rsquo;s about it!
 We added testing and testing coverage and were able to automate the build and generate a nice report all with minimal work.

-If you would like to see a live Coveralls.io, you can checkout out [https://coveralls.io/github/rjgoldsborough/node-cannabis-reports?branch=master](https://coveralls.io/github/rjgoldsborough/node-cannabis-reports?branch=master).
+If you would like to see a live Coveralls.io report, you can checkout [https://coveralls.io/github/rjgoldsborough/node-cannabis-reports?branch=master](https://coveralls.io/github/rjgoldsborough/node-cannabis-reports?branch=master).

 Tweet me at [@rjgoldsborough](https://twitter.com/rjgoldsborough) with any